This particular blog emphasizes on the complete information regarding MS Access PivotTable.

-- In your PivotTable, tap on the values which you requires for grouping.
+- In your PivotTable, tap on the values which you require for grouping.

 - After then make right-click on any one of the chosen values.
 After then tap to the Group Items option.

-After the addition of the grouping level you need to choose the group.
-And then make use of the Collapse Field and Expand Field commands from the design tab to hide or view each fields in group.
+After the addition of the grouping level, you need to choose the group.
+And then make use of the Collapse Field and Expand Field commands from the design tab to hide or view each field in a group.